Exhibition | Jul 7 - 14 2019

 Realty Collective is a local woman-owned company that works to transform people’s experience of what is possible in Brooklyn real estate.
 They believe every rental or sales transaction should bring connection, confidence, and prosperity to individuals that live, work, and create in the diverse communities of Brooklyn facing the future together.
 Realty Collective agents are not only professional neighborhood experts but also designers, artists, dancers, producers, photographers, musicians, filmmakers, and writers.
 They understand a home is more than just square footage but a place to create, reflect and support who we are.
 Their team of talented women and men are proud to work for a company that is passionate about Brooklyn and actively engages within their neighborhoods.

-This exhibition is made possible with support from the Great Meadows Foundation, Atelier Mondial Basel (Christoph Merian Stiftung Basel), the Georg-Meistermann-Scholarship, and the Massachusetts Cultural Council.
+This exhibition is made possible with generous support from the Cultural Development Fund, NYC Department of Cultural Affairs, the Great Meadows Foundation, Atelier Mondial Basel (Christoph Merian Stiftung Basel), the Georg-Meistermann-Scholarship, and the Massachusetts Cultural Council.